Canadian Broadcasting Centre

-The Canadian Broadcasting Centre, also known as the CBC Toronto Broadcast Centre, is an office and studio complex located in Toronto, Ontario, Canada.
-It serves as the main broadcast and master control point for the Canadian Broadcasting Corporation's English-language television and radio services.
+The Canadian Broadcasting Centre, also known as the Toronto Broadcast Centre, is an office and studio complex located in Toronto, Ontario, Canada.
+It serves as the main broadcast and master control centre for the Canadian Broadcasting Corporation's English-language television and radio services.
 It also contains studios for local and regional French-language productions and is the headquarters of the North American Broadcasters Association.
 Two floors of the facility house the ad agency Bensimon Byrne and its subsidiaries Narrative and OneMethod.

-The analogous facility for CBC's French language services is Maison Radio-Canada in Montreal, while corporate headquarters are located at the CBC Ottawa Production Centre.
+The analogous facility for the CBC's French language services is Maison Radio-Canada in Montreal, while corporate headquarters are located at the CBC Ottawa Production Centre.

 The Canadian Broadcasting Centre is at 250 Front Street West in downtown Toronto, with additional entrances at 205 Wellington Street West and 25 John Street, directly across from the Metro Toronto Convention Centre.
 It is within walking distance of Union Station, the Rogers Centre, and the CN Tower and connected to the city's PATH underground walkway network.